benwiz/sasha/README.md

   - Design Chatbot UI
   - Design Gestures UI
   - Figure out the best architecture to track humans (location, name, etc.).
 Remember, no logic just tracking.

+- Look into Git Submodules to discover if that would be a better git architecture for `sasha` and her parts: `brain`, `umbra`, and `zing`.